Muslim Gross Enrolment Ratio at Secondary & Hr. Secondary Level: 2021-22

 Further, it is observed that in all the States & UTs, both the adjusted NER and Age-specific enrolment ratio at the primary level of education/6 to 10 years is precisely the same, which indicates that children of this age group are either enrolled in Grades 1 to 5 or in one level above, i.e., upper primary level.

-Further, it is observed that states like Assam, Bihar, Chandigarh, Delhi, Himachal Pradesh, Jammu & Kashmir, Kerala, Karnataka, Maharashtra, Meghalaya, Manipur, Mizoram, Telangana, Tripura, Uttrakhand, and West Bengal all reported a hundred percent adjusted NER at the primary level of education; indicating that all the children of 6 to 10+ years in these states are enrolled; most of these states also have a hundred percent NER which is encouraging.
+Further, it is observed that states like Assam, Bihar, Chandigarh, Delhi, Himachal Pradesh, Jammu & Kashmir, Kerala, Karnataka, Maharashtra, Meghalaya, Manipur, Mizoram, Telangana, Tripura, Uttarakhand, and West Bengal all reported a hundred percent adjusted NER at the primary level of education; indicating that all the children of 6 to 10+ years in these states are enrolled; most of these states also have a hundred percent NER which is encouraging.

 Table 3: Enrolment Ratio at Upper Primary Level, 2021-22